-To kick things off, we asked Bruce Karsten, owner of Gravity Cycles, what he considers to be the top 10 must-have tools for any home workshop.
-These tools will no-doubt be referred to as this series progresses, so it’s worth steadily stocking up your tool box for when you need to change that chain or true that wheel.
+We asked Bruce Karsten, owner of Gravity Cycles, what he considers to be the top 10 must-have tools for any home workshop.
+Save this blog as a handy checklist for a well stocked tool box for when you need to change that chain or true that wheel.

 It’s a frequent scenario: your gears are slipping and you can’t remember when last you had a service or changed your chain.
 A good place to start is checking whether your chain has worn beyond its useful life.